QRussia/bronze-qiskit-russian-edition/README.md

 ## Silver & Gold

-Silver is expected to be available by May 2019.
+Silver is expected to be available by Summer 2020.

 We use [QPool2019](https://gitlab.com/qkitchen/qpool2019) for preparing our materials.